Informed Consent in Medical Malpractice Lawsuits

 Cases of Lack of Informed Consent in Reality

-A patient underwent spinal surgery for chronic pain but was not informed that the procedure carried a high risk of nerve damage.
-Post-surgery, the patient suffered from partial paralysis, a harm caused by the lack of disclosure.
+Case 1: Uninformed Surgery Leads to Permanent Injury A patient underwent spinal surgery for chronic pain but was not informed that the procedure carried a high risk of nerve damage.
+Post-surgery, the patient suffered from partial paralysis.
 Had the patient known, they may have agreed to a less invasive treatment.
-Medical Malpractice Lawsuits

-A physician prescribed a new medication without informing the patient of severe side effects.
+Case 2: Medication Side Effects Not Disclosed A physician prescribed a new medication without informing the patient of severe side effects.
 The patient experienced avoidable complications, leading to injuries.

 How Can Patients Protect Themselves?